Iowa Is About To Reshape The Presidential Race — Here's What You Need To Know

 How many delegates does Iowa have?

-41 pledged delegates to the Democratic National Convention.
+Iowa has 41 pledged delegates to the Democratic National Convention.
 But it's a long road to their selection.

 The 1,678 caucus precincts choose 11,402 delegates, who go to county conventions March 21.
 That's when 2,107 delegates will be selected for the congressional district conventions on April 25 and the state convention on June 13.
 The 41 delegates to the national convention are chosen at the state convention.
 It's a months-long process, which is part of how Iowa ended up first on the Democratic nominating calendar.

-By the way, those 41 delegates only represent about 1% of the total delegates to the national convention.
+By the way, those 41 delegates represent only about 1% of the total delegates to the national convention.

 What are we expecting for turnout?